clementmouchet/longhorn-js-client/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

+## Demo

+A demo is accessible at [https://clementmouchet.github.io/longhorn-js-client](https://clementmouchet.github.io/longhorn-js-client)

+_using a build of Okapi Longhorn running on Heroku: [https://okapi-longhorn.herokuapp.com](https://okapi-longhorn.herokuapp.com)_

 ## User Guide

 The App is very simple, and highlights the 4 key steps.